wholesomecode/wholesome-footnotes/readme.txt

 - React settings page
 - Add excerpt to footnote title (with settings option for this)
 - Full inline comments
-- Full PDF guide on how to build this plugin
-- Video support on how to build this plugin

 == Installation ==

 To install Footnotes:

-1. Note that the plugin is only compatible with a WordPress Multisite Installation.
-2. Upload the plugin files to the `/wp-content/plugins/wholesome-footnotes` directory, or install the plugin through the WordPress network plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/wholesome-footnotes` directory, or install the plugin through the WordPress plugins screen directly.
-3. Activate the plugin through the \'Plugins\' screen in WordPress
+2. Activate the plugin through the \'Plugins\' screen in WordPress

 == Changelog ==

 = 1.0.0 =
 * Initial Plugin.

+= 1.1.0 =
+* Added GitHub updater.